-In such a highly competitive environment, a given company's market share is constantly at risk and must be carefully safeguarded.
-Competitors who are able to discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its future bids and selectively undercutting its prices.
-Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.
+highly competitive environment, a In such ڃ company's market share is constantly at risk and must be Competitors who ar e carefully safeguarded. discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its bids and selectively undercutting its prices. future Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.

 The primary determinants of a company's profit margin, of course, are its costs and prices.
 Not surprisingly, given the relative ease with which both costs and prices may be translated from one type of bulk commodity shipment to another, competitors take great pains to conceal their costs and prices from each other.
-This fact accounts for the scarcity or published information concerning the financial workings of the unregulated segment of the industry.
+This fact accounts for the scarcity of published information concerning the financial workings of the unregulated segment of the industry.